What is a Gateway IP Address

 A gateway serves as a bridge, translator, and transmitter of data traffic, ensuring that data flows easily from one network to another.

 Suppose your home network and the Internet are two separate cities.
-Your gateway is the passport that allows you to go back and forth through these cities quickly.
+Your gateway is the passport that allows you to move quickly between them.

 What Is a Gateway IP Address?

-A gateway IP is a unique numerical label assigned to a device within a network, serving as a bridge to transmit traffic between the device and external networks, such as the Internet.
+A gateway IP is a unique numerical label assigned to a device within a network.
+It serves as a bridge to transmit traffic between the device and external networks, such as the Internet.

 This IP address has a set of characteristics that distinguish your devices in the network.